fuzzygroup/blog/_posts/2017-06-13-the-tools-i-use.md

 category: osx
 tags: ["osx", "tools", "development"]
 ---
-My buddy [Nick Janetakis](https://nickjanetakis.com/), a solid guy, Docker Captain and [Udemy course author](https://www.udemy.com/user/nick-janetakis/), wrote an interesting thing on his blog: [The Tools I Use](https://nickjanetakis.com/blog/the-tools-i-use).
+My buddy [Nick Janetakis](https://nickjanetakis.com/), a solid guy and Docker Captain wrote an interesting thing on his blog: [The Tools I Use](https://nickjanetakis.com/blog/the-tools-i-use).
 So I thought I'd take a shot at authoring the same thing only from an OSX perspective.
 I am going to shamelessly steal his organization and approach to this topic.

 # OS